eslint/markdown/docs/rules/no-multiple-h1.md

 The following options are available on this rule:

 * `frontmatterTitle: string` - A regex pattern to match title fields in front matter.
 The default pattern matches both YAML (`title:`) and TOML (`title =`) formats.
-Set to empty string to disable front matter title checking.
+Set to an empty string to disable front matter title checking.

 Examples of incorrect code when configured as `"no-multiple-h1": ["error", { "frontmatterTitle": "\\s*heading\\s*[:=]" }]`: